Take a sneak peek at the new NIST.gov and let us know what you think!

-Jim has led SED teams in the production of web-based references that include StRD: Standard Reference Datasets for Statistical Software Testing, and the NIST/SEMATECH e-Handbook of Statistical Methods.
-Some of his high-profile NIST projects include Selective Service Draft Lottery, HUD Operation Breakthrough Total Energy Project (BFRL), DOT Daylight Saving Time Study, NIJ Ballistics Database Feasibility Study (MEL & EEEL), and World Trade Center Collapse Analysis (BFRL).
+Jim has been a core member of SED teams in the production of web-based references that include StRD: Standard Reference Datasets for Statistical Software Testing, and the NIST/SEMATECH e-Handbook of Statistical Methods.
+Some of his high-profile NIST projects include Selective Service Draft Lottery, HUD Operation Breakthrough Total Energy Project (BFRL), DOT Daylight Saving Time Study, NIJ Ballistics Database Feasibility Study (MEL & EEEL), World Trade Center Collapse Analysis (BFRL), Cloud Computing (ITL), Complex System Network Analysis (ITL), and CT Scanner Dose Reduction (ITL).

 Technical Areas of Research and Consulting: